-Lastly, it’s important to realize that if your boss does say “no” to your request, that doesn’t necessarily mean no to all negotiations.
+Lastly, it is important to realize that if your boss does say “no” to your request, which doesn’t necessarily mean no to all negotiations.
 In fact, that means that the negotiations are just beginning.

 So, instead of going into your negotiations expecting an automatic “yes” and zero pushback, go into them expecting at least a little “no,” so that you’ll need to be prepared to work with your boss to reach a result you both want.
 If you’ve laid that groundwork of communication already, this will be easier than you might think.